fancompute/angler/README.md

 (Hx, Hy, Ez, conv) = simulation.solve_fields_nl()
 ```

-`rainbowfish` supports a few iterative methods for solving the nonlinear system, including Born/Picard iterations and Newton-Raphson method.
+`angler` supports a few iterative methods for solving the nonlinear system, including Born/Picard iterations and Newton-Raphson method.
 These can be changed with the `solver_nl` keyword argument.

 `conv` is a list of the convergence over each iteration of the solver.